epam/eco-schema-catalog/client/README.md

 It's a Spring Boot auto-configuration library, provides client for the Schema Catalog REST service.

-The library can be obtained from the Maven by adding the following dependency in the pom.xml:
+The library can be obtained from Maven by adding the following dependency in the pom.xml:

 ```
 <dependency>